eekay35/zvio-15-build/README.md

 * Operating System

-  * The build environment must be FreeBSD 15.x (or 15-STABLE)
+  * The build environment must be FreeBSD 15.x (or 15-STABLE) or higher

 ## Make Targets